Carbon neutral initiatives

 Review of executive compensation programs

-The Nomination and Compensation Committee and the Board of Directors decided to revise our executive compensation programs to incorporate nonfinancial indicators in the assessment indicators for bonuses and stock-based compensation in FY2023
+As advised by the Nomination and Compensation Committee, the Board of Directors has decided to revise our executive compensation programs to incorporate nonfinancial indicators in the assessment indicators for bonuses and stock-based compensation, and we adopted these revisions in FY2023.
+Achieving these targets is reflected in payment amounts.

 Switching to purchasing 100% CO2-free electricity (Chiba Works, Hirota Works)